 "Once again we were too slow in qualifying and not fast enough in the race".

-Scuderia Ferrari is recovering, but it's too late.
-With each race that passes, the leader of the World Championship moves away.
+Scuderia Ferrari is recovering, but it is too late.
+With each race that passes, the leader of the World Championship is drifting away.
 The World Champion has 16 points, Fernando Alonso has 59.
-And among them are Kimi Raikkonen, Jarno Trulli, Nick Heidfeld, Mark Webber, Giancarlo Fisichella, and even his brother Ralf, who doesn't combine the right one.
+And between the two of them are Kimi Räikkönen, Jarno Trulli, Nick Heidfeld, Mark Webber, Giancarlo Fisichella, and even his brother Ralf, who can never do anything right.
 In the standings of the Constructors' World Championship, the gap to Renault is 45 points (76 to 31).
-On the Nurburgring circuit, the German driver took fifth place.
-And his countrymen download it:
+On the Nürburgring circuit, the German driver took fifth place.
+And his countrymen ditch him:

 It is the title of the Bild.